-- 1. Student satisfactorily completes all requirements by the deadline date for each Milestone (6 in total). - 2.
-Student received predominantly "Outstanding" reviews (90% or better on rubric) for their final research proposal. - 3.
-Student scores 90% or higher on the Epi/Biostats assessments (cumulative score from assessments in HB1,2,&3). - 4.
-Research Mentor recommends the student for "Honors" (Survey evaluations will be sent to Mentors at end of I-1). - 5.
-Student submits FIRE research proposal with Research Mentor for competitive external grant/fellowship funding.\ - 6.
-Student submits abstract to present FIRE research at a legitimate scientific medical conference outside of UCF.\ Student must be listed as the first and/or presenting author and the Research Mentor must also be included.
-Verification of abstract submission must be completed before the end of the I-1 Module (May 6, 2022).
+- 1. Student received predominantly "Outstanding" reviews (90% or better on rubric) for their final research proposal. - 2.
+Student scores 90% or higher on the Epi/Biostats assessments (cumulative score from assessments in HB1,2,&3). - 3.
+Research Mentor recommends the student for "Honors" (Survey evaluations will be sent to Mentors at end of I-1). - 4.
+Student and Research Mentor submit FIRE research proposal for competitive external grant/fellowship funding.\ - 5.
+Student submits an abstract with Research Mentor to present FIRE research at an external scientific/medical conference.\ - 6.
+Student and Research Mentor submit a manuscript based on the student's FIRE project for publication to a respectable scientific journal.\

+\ Student must be listed as an author on abstract and paper submissions, or as an Investigator on fellowship/grant submissions.
+The submissions must be documented and verified before the end of the I-1 Module (May 15, 2024)

-\Submission of FIRE project for publication in a reputable scientific journal may substitute for criteria 5 or 6 above.
+Submission of FIRE project for publication in a reputable scientific journal may substitute for Эr criteria 5 or 6 above.